FoxIDs Control

 .

-To call the API you replace the [tenant_name]
+To call your API you replace the [tenant_name]

 element with your tenant name and the [environment_name]